Asset Holding Companies (AHCs)

 Previously, the ACC, AIMA and the Managed Funds Association (MFA) submitted a joint response to the first stage consultation on the role of Asset Holding Companies (AHC) as part of the broader review of the UK funds regime.

-HMT and HMRC are considering consultation responses with a view to release an initial tranche of draft legislation in July 2021 and a second tranche in Autumn 2021.
+HMT and HMRC have released an initial tranche of draft legislation in July 2021 and a second tranche in Autumn 2021.